Gabriel-0110/unifiedtech/docs/SMS_Compliance_Audit_Report.md

 **Consent Language Review:**

-> "By checking this box, you consent to receive SMS messages from ALVES & ARAUJO TOURISM SERVICES, LLC (DBA UnifiedTech Solutions by G&G) including service updates, appointment reminders, and occasional promotional messages.
-Message frequency: up to 10 messages per month.
-Message and data rates may apply.
-You can opt-out anytime by replying STOP.
-For help, reply HELP or contact us at info@ggunifiedtech.com or +1 (929) 715-3656.
-Consent is not required to purchase our services."
+> "By submitting this form, you consent to receive SMS messages from UnifiedTech Solutions by G&G at the phone number you provide.
+Messages may include service reminders and account-related notifications.
+Message frequency varies.
+Msg & data rates may apply.
+Reply STOP to opt out or HELP for help.
+Consent is not a condition of purchase."

 **TCPA Compliance Assessment:** ✅ FULLY COMPLIANT